 Step 15: Cook covered for another 2 minutes.

 Step 16: Add fresh lime juice and chopped cilantro.
 Mix.

 Your delicious homemade paneer Jalfrezi is ready to be served!

 Serve this vegetable paneer jalfrezi hot with any Indian bread like roti, paratha, or naan.

 You can also enjoy it with some plain basmati rice, jeera rice, or any other rice dish of choice.

 The leftover can be stuffed inside wraps or grilled sandwiches.

 - Generally, in paneer jalfrezi, paneer and vegetables are cut into long rectangular pieces.
 However, you can make smaller pieces if you want.

 - If possible, use fresh paneer.
 It will be softer and creamier.

-- Vegans may either skip Paneer or replace it with mushrooms or tofu.
+- Vegans may either skip paneer or replace it with mushrooms, tofu, baby corn, or potatoes.